NSO-developer/nso-gitbook/operation-and-usage/cli/introduction-to-nso-cli.md

 ## Comments, Annotations, and Tags <a href="#d5e1780" id="d5e1780"></a>

-All characters following a **`!`** up to the next newline are ignored.
+All characters following a **`!`**, up to the next new line, are ignored.
 This makes it possible to have comments in a file containing CLI commands, and still be able to paste the file into the command-line interface.
 For example:

 ```
 !
 Command file created by Joe Smith